growdigital/groundwork/src/blog/180106-post-no-image.md

 collection: post
 ---

 Post, body of the blog post.
+This is the body of the blog post.
+Do not be put off my its brevity.